Use of restraints on pregnant women: State and local

 States in the US have moved toward eliminating or greatly reducing the use of restraints on pregnant women in their facilities.
-While 41 states and Washington, D.C. have laws limiting the use of restraints on pregnant people, the extent and enforcement of these policies vary widely.
+While 41 states and Washington, D.C. have laws limiting the use of restraints on pregnant women, the extent and enforcement of these policies vary widely.
 Of the states that have passed restrictions, many still include broad exceptions.
 However, a number of states allow for the unrestricted use of restraints on pregnant women.
 As of February 2024, the nine states with no anti-shackling legislation were Michigan, Alaska, Montana, Wyoming, North Dakota, South Dakota, Kansas, Iowa, and Wisconsin.

 In 2014, the Bureau of Justice Assistance (BJA) under the U.S. Department of Justice released a report entitled "Best Practices in the Use of Restraints with Pregnant Women and Girls under Correctional Custody".
 It was created by the National Task Force on the Use of Restraints with Pregnant Women under Correctional Custody to guide and assist institutions and jurisdictions in "the development of local policy and practice".
 The report outlines five key principles on which the Task Force reached a consensus, and 11 recommendations concerning the use of restraints on pregnant women.
 The five principles discuss the importance of written policies and procedures on the use of restraints during custody and transport, who should be writing these policies, the unique healthcare needs and circumstance of pregnant women and girls, the related health risks posed by restraints, and the limitation on the use of restraints to "absolute necessity."
 The 11 recommendations outline specific cases in which the use of restraints should be prohibited, avoided and/or limited, as well as what facility standard operating procedures should include regarding the use of restraints on pregnant women.
 ACOG standards specifically state that the use of restraints on pregnant incarcerated women and adolescents compromises health care and is inhumane.